Siteimprove/CMS-plugin-Wordpress/TESTING.md

    issue, initially an empty/missing rendered HTML title if that rule is available to the account.
 Blank editor title text alone is not the fixture.
 The result must belong to this new check, rather than existing crawl results.

+This fixture workflow also exercises non-prepublish command wiring, recheck flow and highlight handoff assertions in addition to prepublish preview capture.

 Use the normal plugin configuration to map the URL; do not rewrite the SDK's outgoing requests to force the expected result.
 Run the same small functional